Title 17 of the California Code of Regulations sets forth a number of rules about how the government must conduct:

 This means that Title 17 violations can be the cornerstone of a successful DUI defense strategy.
 Challenging Title 17 violations in a DUI case can result in an acquittal at trial, a successful plea bargain to lesser charges--or even the outright dismissal of the DUI charges.

-Below, our California DUI defense attorneys answer the following frequently asked questions about Title 17 and California DUI cases:
+Below, our California DUI attorneys answer the following frequently asked questions about Title 17 and California DUI cases:

 - 1. What Are the Title 17 Regulations Regarding DUI Blood Tests?